feliciatrinh/projects/README.md

 ## Spring 2019
 ### Spam or Ham - Python, scikit-learn, NumPy, matplotlib
 I trained and implemented a logistic regression classification model to detect and mark spam emails from potentially malicious users.
 I first preprocessed the data and used exploratory data analysis techniques aand precision-recall quantifiers on the emails for feature selection.
-I then validated the model and minimized overfitting by performming k-fold cross validation on selected features to attain 88.1-90% classification accuracy.
+I then validated the model and minimized overfitting by performing k-fold cross validation on selected features to attain 88.1-90% classification accuracy.

 ## Spring 2018
 ### Explorable Worlds Game - Java